Loy Krathong & Yi Peng Festival in 2025: Everything You Need to Know

 Everyone makes their own krathong, often attaching a piece of paper with their wishes written on it.
 Once on the water, they symbolically carry away the participants' negative aspects of life.
 Some even include hair and nails, a purification ritual to rid themselves of past mistakes and harmful thoughts.

-2.3 Historical Background
+2.3 Historical background

 Loy Krathong is steeped in ancient tradition, serving as a tribute to the water goddess (Phra Mae Khongkha).
 This festival is a poignant reminder of humanity's connection to nature, especially water, and is a time for seeking forgiveness for pollution caused throughout the year.